SEEC: Segmentation-Assisted Multi-Entropy Models for Learned Lossless Image Compression: Experiments

 \subsubsection{Analysis of Network Components}

 To further evaluate the contributions of the segmentation-assisted multi-entropy models and the multi-channel discrete logistic mixture distributions, we conduct ablation studies on SEEC with different components.
-Similar to DLPR~\cite{bai2024deep}, each model is trained for 600 epochs, with the learning rate initialized to $1 \times 10^{-4}$ and decayed by a factor of 0.9 at epochs $[350, 390, 430, 470, 510, 550, 590]$.
+We train our models with hyper-prior architecture for 600 epochs, with the learning rate initialized to $1 \times 10^{-4}$ and decayed by a factor of 0.9 at epochs $[350, 390, 430, 470, 510, 550, 590]$.
 The results, summarized in Table~\ref{tab:ablation}, show that both the segmentation-assisted multi-entropy models and the multi-channel discrete logistic mixture distributions substantially contribute to the performance improvements of SEEC.